ClintKan/C5_Calculator/README.md

 ## _This is a calculator simulation assignment_

-This was an assignment assigned in the KuraLabs C5 class - with the synopsis of a task being;
+This was an assignment to the KuraLabs C5 class - with the synopsis of the task being;

 > To create a calculator in bash that takes and operates on two integers and operates on